csf-ngs/hinkskalle/README.md

 ./conformance-test.sh
 ```

-Your backend should be available at localhost:7660 (default dev docker compose).
+Your backend should be available at localhost:7660

 ## Generate Typescript Classes for models